wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

     - start wis2box and check the status of its components
     - ingest some data test observations
     - access the wis2box UI, API, MinIO UI and Grafana dashboard
-    - use access-control for restricted datasets
+    - use access control for restricted datasets